comicsfct/rtPseudoCall/README.md

 ## Detect pseudogenes in readthrough regions

 To cross readthrough regions’ genomic coordinates with pseudogenes, you can use the following script.
 This script has the following dependencies: pandas, bedtools and python3.
-	usage: filter_pseudogenes.py [-h] [-f FILE [FILE ...]]
+	 """usage: filter_pseudogenes.py [-h] [-f FILE [FILE ...]]
                              [-o OUTPUT_PREFIX [OUTPUT_PREFIX ...]]
                              [-p PSEUDO_ANNOT]
                              [-r PSEUDOS_REMOVED_FROM_ANNOTATION]
                              [-w WINDOW_SIZE] [--rpkm RPKM [RPKM ...]]
+							 """

 	Cross readthrough genomic coordinates with pseudogene coordinates and rpkm information